stennety/mywebsite/_posts/2023-01-11-state-of-my-smarthome.md

 # Future Plans

+## Circadian lighting

+I'd like it if lights in certain rooms shifted to the red end of the spectrum as the sun set.
+It's a more natural feel to the lighting, and would make it easier to wind down at the end of the day.
+There is a Home Assistant [circadian lighting](https://github.com/claytonjn/hass-circadian_lighting) component you can install via [HACS](https://hacs.xyz/) which enables this, and [this blog post by Tyler Cipriani](https://tylercipriani.com/blog/2022/10/17/whole-house-circadian-lighting-with-home-assistant/) is a great explanation of it.

+## Voice control

-* As mentioned earlier, I'm looking forward to the voice control Home Assistant is rolling out this year.
+As mentioned earlier, I'm looking forward to the voice control Home Assistant is rolling out this year.

+## Node-RED

+[Node-RED](https://nodered.org/) is a visual programming tool reminiscent of YAHOO Pipes (RIP Yahoo Pipes 🪦).
-* I tried installing [Node-RED](https://nodered.org/) on the Raspberry Pi I use for Home Assistant, but it keeps crashing.
+I tried installing it on the Pi I use for Home Assistant, but it keeps crashing.
 I'd like to transition off the Pi to a more powerful computer (thinking something Intel NUC-based) and migrate my automations to Node-RED.

+## Security System

-* I'd like to eventually have a security system.
+I'd like to eventually have a security system.
 I might just go for something turnkey, like Ring or SimplySafe.
 But I should mention that Home Assistant does have some security functionality.

+## Frigate

-* [Frigate](https://frigate.video/) looks really clutch.
+[Frigate](https://frigate.video/) looks really slick.
 It's local NVR that you can run on [Google Coral TPUs](https://coral.ai/) with custom models for object detection.
 I like this idea of edge computing and I've thought about taking that for a spin.
 You could create some pretty interesting automations off of object detections, I'd imagine.